 Is American Express Bluebird’s “Send Money” the Next Amazon Payments?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 Don’t forget to follow me on Facebook or Twitter!

 Bluebird IntroductionOne of the best uses of American Express Bluebird is the ability to pay for transactions which can’t usually be made with a miles or points earning credit card.
 Transactions such as your rent, mortgage, car payment, credit card bill, tuition etc.

 You load your Bluebird card (which you can order online) with a points earning debit card at Wal-Mart.
 You can also reload Bluebird with Vanilla Reload cards which you can buy at CVS, Walgreen’s or other locations.
 Alternate with other credit cards so that you’re not spending too much at buying Vanilla Reloads with any one credit card.

 Here’s a post on other credit cards to use with Bluebird, so that you’re not maxing out on just 1 card.

 You may also be able to pay for the Vanilla Reloads with a credit card at Walgreen’s, but this isn’t always the case and could be a bit of wild goose chase.

 Here’s a post on what a Vanilla Reload looks like and how to load a Vanilla Reload card to your Bluebird account.

 Bluebird Send MoneyAmerican Express Bluebird lets you send money electronically from 1 person to another person outside of the Bill Pay feature which I reviewed here.